 I wanted to do more than just review Republic Wireless by reading their website and regurgitating all the details – I wanted to try it on my own to see how it actually performs.
 I already have service through Verizon but it’s expensive so I’m always looking for ways to save money.

 I went out and purchased a phone and signed up for a service plan so I could test out the full functionality of the service.
 All equipment and services were paid out of my own pocket.
 I live within 15 miles of a medium sized city and I was able to receive full 4G LTE coverage.

 Overall I thought the call quality was no different than I experienced with Verizon.
 I placed a few tests calls in rural areas – where service is notoriously spotty – and the calls went through just fine.
 I was able to hear the person I called very clearly and they noticed no difference in my voice between this phone and my iPhone.
 Connections went right through and I had no issues with dropped calls.

 I tested WiFi calling from my house on a 30mbps network.
 Calls were as clear as they were on cellular, and for the most part, the handoff between my WiFi network and the cellular tower went smoothly.
 I did have one instance where a call was dropped on the cellular tower handoff, but the handoff worked fine in all of my other attempts and I was unable to replicate the dropped call.
 The drop was not a huge deal for me, but I could see where it could annoy some users.

-I came away very impressed with Republic Wireless.
+Republic Wireless is an impressive service, especially for the money.
 Their data plans are very reasonably priced, they have a good phone selection and they have good coverage in most areas within the continental United States.